iterative/dvc.org/content/blog/2020-07-07-cml-release.md

    - 4000+ regular users of DVC

-Now that DVC is maturing, we're ready to take the next step: we want to revolutionize ML development processes.
+Now that DVC is maturing, we're ready to take the next step: we want to revolutionize the ML development processes.
 We want ML experiments to have greater visibility to teammates, shorter feedback loops, and more reproducibility.
 We want teams to spend less time managing their computing resources and experiments, and more time building value.
 The goal is to extend the amazing results of DevOps from software development to ML and MLOps.

-## 3. Continuous Machine Learning release
+## _Continuous Machine Learning_ release

-Today, we're releasing an open-source project https://CML.DEV to close the gap between machine learning and software development practices.
+Today, we're releasing an open-source project https://cml.dev to close the gap between machine learning and software development practices.

 CML is a library of functions used inside CI/CD runners to make ML compatible